sherlock-audit/2022-09-notional-judging/021-H/1-report.md

 Manual Review

 ## Recommendation
-`lendToExitVault` requires a user to lend `fCash` in order to facilitate paying off any debts and exiting a vault.
-However, the underlying `redeemWithDebtRepayment` has logic to repay debts via the use of transferring underlying tokens from a user to the vault.
-Therefore, consider adding logic to `lendToExitVault` that would enable users to directly exit a vault and pay off debt exclusively using underlying tokens, which would avoid the issue of attempting to execute a trade when their `fCash` maturity is idiosyncratic.
+`exitVault` requires a user to lend fCash via `lendToExitVault` in order to facilitate paying off any debts and exiting a vault.
+However, the actual function that repays the debt in `exitVault` is `redeemWithDebtRepayment` in `VaultConfiguration.sol`, which has logic to repay debts via the use of transferring underlying tokens from a user to the vault.
+Therefore, consider adding logic to `exitVault` that would enable users to directly exit a vault and pay off debt exclusively using underlying tokens, which would avoid the issue of attempting to execute a trade when their fCash maturity is idiosyncratic.
+Additionally, consider adding logic to `lendToExitVault` to return early when the passed-in fCash value is 0.